This integration is set up and supported by Segment. For questions, reach out directly to their team.

 When installing Heap on mobile apps, the iOS or Android SDK must be installed directly to fully enable autocapture.
 Heap can be deployed to mobile apps using Segment’s cloud mode, but only custom events configured in Segment will be captured via Heap’s server-side API.

 We currently support Segment’s cloud-based connection mode on mobile, which sends data to Heap via our server-side track API, but does not package Heap’s SDK with Segment’s.
-Setting up Heap in this way will not enable autocapture functionality, and only Segment-tracked events will be sent to Heap (as server-side events).
+Setting up Heap in this way won't enable autocapture functionality, and only Segment-tracked events will be sent to Heap (as server-side events).

 It is possible to install the Heap SDK natively as well as through Segment to get both autocaptured events and Segment-tracked events.
 Note that since Segment data will come into Heap as server-side events, this will limit the ability to perform “within-a-session” analysis.
 You can, however, use a time restriction (e.g. “within an hour”) as a proxy.
 Please consult your Account Manager or reach out to [email protected] to discuss this option further.